Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 - To generate JaCoCo-compatible XML report, call `:koverXmlReportCustom` Gradle task
 - To generate HTML report, call `:koverHtmlReportCustom` Gradle task
 - To validate verification rule specified in project in [verification block](#specify-verification-rules-for-named-variant), call `:koverVerifyCustom` Gradle task
-- To generate binary report in IC format, call `:koverBinaryReportCustom` Gradle task
+- To generate binary report in IC format, call `:koverBinaryReportCustom` Gradle task, for more info refer to the [relevant section](#binary-reports)
 - To print coverage to the log, call `:koverLogCustom` Gradle task

 *the general rule is that the name of the report variant is always added at the end

 Running one of these tasks automatically triggers the launch of all test tasks for `custom` report variant in all merged module.
-To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](TODO).
+To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](#exclusion-of-test-tasks).

 If reports are needed for all classes in the merged modules, then:
 - To generate JaCoCo-compatible XML report, call `:koverXmlReport` Gradle task
 - To generate HTML report, call `:koverHtmlReport` Gradle task
 - To validate verification rule specified in project in [verification block](#specify-verification-rules-for-total-variant), call `:koverVerify` Gradle task
-- To generate binary report in IC format, call `:koverBinaryReport` Gradle task
+- To generate binary report in IC format, call `:koverBinaryReport` Gradle task, for more info refer to the [relevant section](#binary-reports)
 - To print coverage to the log, call `:koverLog` Gradle task

 Running one of these tasks automatically triggers the launch of all test tasks in all merged module.
-To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](TODO).
+To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](#exclusion-of-test-tasks).

 #### Example
 The full example for Kotlin multiplatform mixed Android and JVM project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/android/with-jvm).